-- including conversion and destruction.
-We were involved in one small grant in the here.
+- There is a very narrow bed on the south side of the river.
+That area has been identified as preservation on your maps.
+There is a lot going on in such a narrow band of habitat, including conversion and destruction.
+We were involved in one small grant in the Sutter's Landing area.
+I do not know if restoration is the right word for the work needed here.
 I think it needs restoration and enhancement. - I watched Sutter's Landing over the summer.
-Sutter's Landing is moving in the direction trails.
+Sutter's Landing is moving in the direction of Tiscornia Beach at this rate if we do not take direct steps to minimize the voluntary trails.
 There are a lot of trails at Sutter's Landing.
 The trails constitute significant acreage.
 I would also like to comment on the early maps you showed.
-Some of the disservice to the lower 3 to 4 miles of the river to lump the north and south banks together.

-centerline of the river to clean up confusion.

-- We have planted the east side of Bushy Lake.
-We are using fire resilient vegetation and have also planted Indian hemp milkweed, native grasses, and mugwort, which is an have a video showcasing our work.
+Some of the chunks show both sides of the river as separate areas with a different number.
+Sutter's Landing is a very different area than Woodlake.
+Sutter's Landing gets significant use in that narrow reach of the river because of its proximity to residential areas.
+It would be a disservice to the lower 3 to 4 miles of the river to lump the north and south banks together. - (MIG) We have made a slight change to the Area Plan boundaries.
+We are using the centerline of the river to clean up confusion. - We have planted the east side of Bushy Lake.
+We are using fire resilient vegetation and adding culturally significant pollinator plants.
+We are experimenting and expanding our efforts every year.
+The most culturally important plant we have is carrot's barbary.
+We have also planted Indian hemp milkweed, native grasses, and mugwort, which is an important medicinal plant.
+I can identify and show where we have planted those, and I have a video showcasing our work.
 (MIG) Thanks.
 Please provide everybody the video you shot. - I have a question about the white areas on the map.
 Are those areas not going to be included in this plan?
-For example, what is the white area near Bushy Lake? concept that there are facilities that might to varying degrees impact what can be managed in the Parkway. - Can you explain how the power lines and utility corridors will be handled under the plan?
+For example, what is the white area near Bushy Lake?
+(ICF) The white areas are not necessarily going to be excluded from the NRMP.
+We are recognizing the facilities that present opportunities for natural resources management.
+Camp Pollock has a lot of natural resources values, and right next to it is the Riverdale Trailer Park.
+There are also some radio towers.
+The white areas signify a broad use of the concept that there are facilities that might to varying degrees impact what can be managed in the Parkway. - Can you explain how the power lines and utility corridors will be handled under the plan?